samuelAnimates/homepage/content/arts.md

 ---
 # Arts and Design

-I view art as a way to make meaning out of the issues I care about.
-I incorporate
+I view art as a way to make meaning out of the issues I care about, including public health issues.

 ## Animation